Nissan to recall 250,000 Juke, Infiniti M, others globally

-TOKYO Nissan Motor Co (7201.T) said on Wednesday it would recall about 250,000 Juke, Infiniti M, March and other models globally to fix a mechanical glitch in the fuel rail of direct injection engines that could lead to a fuel leak in extreme cases.
+TOKYO Feb 23 Nissan Motor Co said on Wednesday it would recall about 250,000 Juke, Infiniti M, March and other models globally to fix a mechanical glitch in the fuel rail of direct injection engines that could lead to a fuel leak in extreme cases.

 No accident or injury has been reported due to the fault, a Nissan spokesman said.